aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <td style="vertical-align:top;" width="48%">
 <div class="english">
-1. A story is told of a man whose name was Toḅi, of the tribe of Napthali, who all his days walked in the right path, and performed many good deeds for his brethren who were with him in the captivity in Nineveh: and he was left an orphan by his father, and he was brought up by Deḅorah his father’s mother, and she led him in the right path.
-And when he became a man he took a wife of his own kindred and family, whose name was Ḥannah, and she bare him a son, and he called his name Toḅiyah.
+1. A story is told of a man whose name was Toḇi, of the tribe of Napthali, who all his days walked in the right path, and performed many good deeds for his brethren who were with him in the captivity in Nineveh: and he was left an orphan by his father, and he was brought up by Deḅorah his father’s mother, and she led him in the right path.
+And when he became a man he took a wife of his own kindred and family, whose name was Ḥannah, and she bare him a son, and he called his name Toḇiyah.
 And when he was in the captivity, in the city of Nineveh, all his brethren and kindred polluted themselves, and did eat the bread of the sons of the Gentiles.
 But he did not eat, for he feared Elohim with all his heart.
 And therefore Elohim gave him grace and favour in the eyes of Shalmanesser, the king, and he appointed him master over all that he had, to the day of his death.
-And at that time he committed to the hand of Gaḅael his kinsman ten talents of gold.
+And at that time he committed to the hand of Gaḇael his kinsman ten talents of gold.
 </div></td></tr>